CS-DS-125/125book/py4e_rst/11-regex.rst

    ../code3/mbox-short.txt
    \end{trinketfiles}

-Now we will only match lines that *start with* the string “From:”.
+Now we will only match lines that *start with* the string "From:".
 This is still a very simple example that we could have done equivalently with the ``startswith()`` method from the string library.
 But it serves to introduce the notion that regular expressions contain special action